reald/anytone-flash-tools/README.md

 https://github.com/reald/anytone-flash-tools/blob/master/at-d878uv_memory.md

 ## Available tools so far...
-This his highly experimental code.
+This is highly experimental code.
 Use it at your own risk!

 * Digital contact list
   * Read digital contact list from radio to .csv file (readcontacts.py)